Corning Ware Profile: P-4 Covered Baking Dish (1963)

 ** - This design consists of eight five-pointed stars of different sizes, the three largest stars within solid blue circles.
 If it has an official name, it is not known.
 Corning Ware in this pattern was distributed as a gift premium by the American Oil Company around 1971.

 † - There are two different P-4s in Spice O' Life, the feature that distinguishes them being the choice of French phrase, but there are differences in the arrangement of the vegetables as well.

 Blue Cornflower P-4.

-(Photo: Backstamp of P-4 casserole, marked P-4-B, its lid is marked P-4-C. Corning's naming convention consistently uses "B" for bowl and "C" for cover.
+(Photo: Backstamp of P-4 baking dish.
+Corning's naming convention consistently uses "B" for bowl and "C" for cover.
 The stamp also states the dimensions in inches.)

 What about the French phrases on Spice O' Life?

 Corelle Profile: Spice O' Life